 Individually directed study, problem-solving, or research in selected fields of physics.
-A minimum of 4 hours work per week is required for each credit earned and a written paper is required.
+A minimum of 4 hours work per week is required for each credit earned.
+A written paper and public presenation are required.
 Repeatable to 6 credits.
 Prerequisite: Approval of the instructor.